teguharifudin/Playing-Cards-CakePHP/README.md

 # Playing Cards
-Playing Cards, a Node.js frontend and a PHP REST API backend with React.js and CakePHP using Vagrant.
+Playing Cards, a JavaScript frontend and a PHP REST API backend with React.js and CakePHP using Vagrant.

 ## How to Run